malyshevhen/museum-demo-spring-boot-maven/README.md

 ### Description:

-Modular maven-based java spring-boot application, written to level up knowledge of maven build tool, spring boot, and some libraries.
+Java spring-boot application, written to level up knowledge of maven build tool, spring boot, and some libraries.
 It is a back-end part of the abstract Museum Website and provides REST endpoints with basic CRUD functionality.

 ---